Migracode-Barcelona/curriculum/content/fundamentals/sprints/1/prep/index.md

 ### Code.org

 Code.org is a website aimed at helping people learn computer science.
 You will be doing one of their courses.
-Register an account now.
+[Register](https://studio.code.org/users/sign_up) an account now.

 - [ ] I have signed up for code.org.

 ### VSCode

-In ITD, you wrote code in Codepen - an online Integrated Development Environment (IDE).
-This was really useful, we can save code there and see what it does.

-Now you will use [Visual Studio Code](https://code.visualstudio.com/) (VSCode), a professional IDE you will use at work.
+We will use [Visual Studio Code](https://code.visualstudio.com/) (VSCode), a professional IDE you will use at work.

-Download and install VSCode - you will be using it in this course.
+[Download](https://code.visualstudio.com/download) and install VSCode - you will be using it in this course.